-- Pneumatic or hydraulic diagrams present?

-- Hand or Foot pump only?

-- Uses water or air only?

-- No Pressure Accumulators?

-- Any container that air is being pumped into is vented to the pool with vent holes at least 1/4" (6.35mm) in diameter?
+- Is a pneumatic or hydraulic diagrams (SID) present? - Is the team using a Hand or Foot pump only? - Is the fluid air or water? - Are teams pressurizing a container (not allowed for SCOUT) - Does any container that air is being pumped into is vented to the pool with vent holes at least 1/4" (6.35mm) in diameter?